 - SIM swap fraud: exploiting mobile network operator processes to take over phone numbers and bypass SMS-based authentication.
 A persistent problem in Kenya despite improved controls

 - Social engineering: targeting bank staff and customers through phone calls, SMS, and social media.
-See our social engineering guide for East African banks
+Building staff resilience against this starts with security awareness training

 - Mobile money integration attacks: business logic flaws in the bank-to-M-Pesa channel, exploiting velocity check gaps and float manipulation

-- Ransomware: increasingly targeting African financial institutions, with several Kenyan organisations affected in 2025-2026
+- Ransomware: increasingly targeting African financial institutions, Kenya included

 - Insider threats: privileged access abuse, particularly in IT departments with broad system access